-Focus Area 3: Manage and Enhance Manage, enhance, and rehabilitate LNAs and other native vegetation on City-managed land to improve the quality and quantity of biodiversity values.
-Strategic objectives Plan and implement managing, enhancing and rehabilitating biodiversity values on City owned and managed land in line with best industry practice.
-Work collaboratively with other public land managers and knowledge holders for cohesive management of LNAs.
-Action 3.1 Using on-ground information gathered through Action 1.1, ensure current, best-practice environmental management is determined and implemented for LNAs and native vegetation on City owned or managed land through the development of environmental management plans and/or an appropriate design response.9 This will include: an appropriate planning and/or design response for Reserves with high environmental values but low viability based on their small size and/or linear shape, or their purpose/ function.
+Focus Area 3: Manage, enhance, and rehabilitate LNAs and other native vegetation on City-managed land to improve the quality and quantity of biodiversity values.
+Manage and Enhance Strategic Objectives 1.
+Plan and implement managing, enhancing and rehabilitating biodiversity values on City owned and managed land in line with best industry practice.
+2. Work collaboratively with other public land managers and knowledge holders for cohesive management of LNAs Action 3.1 Using on-ground information gathered through Action 2.1, ensure current, best-practice environmental management is determined and implemented for LNAs and native vegetation on City owned or managed land through the development of environmental management plans and/or an appropriate design response.
+9 This will include: an appropriate planning and/or design response for Reserves with high environmental values but low viability based on their small size and/or linear shape, or their purpose/ function.
 For example drainage reserves and waterways; and/or, the preparation and implementation of environmental management plans for larger LNAs with high environmental values (prioritisation score) and greatest threatening process (e.g. highly frequented by the public, and/or low viability score).
 For example; Hartfield Park, Maida Vale Reserve.
-At a minimum, environmental management plans (EMP) will include: a description and spatial mapping of environmental values and threats (e.g. vegetation type and condition, habitat, flora and fauna species list, presence of weeds/ pests/ disease). identifying mitigation and management measures to protect and enhance biodiversity values (e.g. weed control, access control, feral pest management). identifying areas for rehabilitation/enhancement of biodiversity values.
+At a minimum, environmental management plans (EMP) will include: a description and spatial mapping of environmental values and threats (e.g. vegetation type and condition, habitat, flora and fauna species list, presence of weeds/ pests/ disease). identifying mitigation and management measures to protect and enhance biodiversity values (e.g. weed control, access control, feral pest management). identifying areas for rehabilitation/enhancement of biodiversity values. a program for implementing the EMP, including identifying completion criteria, roles, responsibilities, and timeframes.
+Action 3.2 Using on-ground information gathered through Action 1.1 and other available spatial information, develop a register of sites containing biodiversity values that would benefit from additional management actions and rehabilitation programs.
+This register can be provided to third parties seeking environmental offset opportunities within the City which will assist with identifying third party funding and resources for the implementation of the LBS.
+10 Action 3.3 Revise the City's Public Open Space Strategy including: 1. updating the "Biodiversity Asset" mapping to reflect the presence of priority LNAs.
+2. revising Action 1.1.6, or include an additional action, that requires replacing all native vegetation removed within Public Open Space at a minimum ratio of 2:1 either within the same reserve or another City-managed reserve, within 12 months of the vegetation being removed.
+The current Public Open Space Strategy Action 1.1.6 applies only to 'significant trees'.